ukri-netzero-energetic/benchmarks-and-scripts/HPC-by-UCL/README.md

 # ENERGETIC

-Scripts and instructions to run benchmarks used by UCL for the [ENERGETIC project](https://github.com/UCL-ARC/research-software-opportunities/issues/670).
+Scripts and instructions to run benchmarks used by UCL (initially and then further developed) for the [ENERGETIC project](https://github.com/UCL-ARC/research-software-opportunities/issues/670).

 The directory structure is split by: